 3. Human ecology

 explores the ways in which humans beings both shape their environments and are shaped by them.
 The course focuses on the human ecology of nutrition, disease and reproduction and the numerous ways in which culture and biology interact.
-From 2016 this paper will be examined by an extended essay which students write in the final term of their second year plus a presentation which they will give in the first term of the third year.
+This paper is examined by an extended essay which students write in the final term of their second year plus a presentation which they will give in the first term of the third year.

 4. Demography and population